UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

     In [8]: list('abc')
     Out[8]: ['a', 'b', 'c']

-It will take any "iterable" (which means any sequence automatically -- remember that all sequences are iterable?)
+The ``list`` type object will take any "iterable", which means any sequence.
+Remember that all sequences are iterable.

 List Elements
 -------------